adobe/aepsdk-optimize-ios/docs/api-reference.md

 ### registerExtensions

-This `MobileCore` API can be invoked to register the Optimize extension.
+This API is invoked by the extensions to register with the `Mobile Core`.
+It allows them to dispatch and receive SDK events and to share their data with other extensions.
+For more details, see [MobileCore - documentation](https://github.com/adobe/aepsdk-core-ios/tree/main/Documentation).

+> [!WARNING]
+> It is **mandatory** to register the Optimize extension otherwise extension-specific API calls will not be processed and it will lead to unexpected behavior.

 <!-- tabs:start -->